-There is extensive information in the current draft of the American Psychiatric Association practice guideline for schizophrenia (APA, 2019) regarding prescription of medications during pregnancy in patients with schizophrenia, as well as risks and benefits of treatments during pregnancy.
+There is extensive information in the American Psychiatric Association Practice Guideline for The Treatment of Patients with Schizophrenia, Third Edition (APA, 2020) regarding prescription of medications during pregnancy in patients with schizophrenia, as well as risks and benefits of treatments during pregnancy.

-The following highlights are summarized from the APA Practice Guideline for Schizophrenia (2019): General pregnancy and post-partum considerations:
+The following highlights are summarized from the APA Practice Guideline for Schizophrenia: General pregnancy and post-partum considerations:

 - “It is essential to consider the potential benefits of treatment as well as the potential harms of untreated illness and the potential for negative fetal or neonatal effects when making decisions related to the use of psychiatric medications in women of child-bearing potential.”

 - “Untreated or inadequately treated maternal psychiatric illness can result in poor adherence to prenatal care, inadequate nutrition, increased alcohol or tobacco use, and disruptions to the family environment and mother–infant bonding.”

 Considerations for women with childbearing potential and at risk for pregnancy: